Why Brands Can Publish for Years and Still Be Invisible to ChatGPT

 AI Is Not Creating the Problem.
 It’s Revealing It

 It’s easy to blame AI for this shift.
-But this problem existed long before ChatGPT.

 Even earlier:

-• audiences followed but didn’t internalize
+• Audiences followed but didn’t internalize

-• growth felt active but didn’t compound
+• Growth felt active but didn’t compound

-AI simply made this visible.
 It forced a question that was always there:

 Can your brand be understood as a pattern?